2025- Present Assistant Professor

 MA in Psychology -University of Kansas

 Elise Goubet earned her M.A. in Psychology from the University of Kansas, where she was a National Science Foundation Graduate Research Fellow.
-Her graduate research in cognitive neuroscience focused on individual differences in emotion regulation, examining both the flexible implementation of emotion regulation strategies and the effects of neuromodulation of the left dorsolateral prefrontal cortex on emotion regulation.
-Outside of her academic work, Elise has dedicated several years to community health initiatives, including suicide prevention and sexual and domestic violence prevention.
-She has collaborated with interdisciplinary teams to support data coordination efforts, program evaluation, and the translation of public health and research data into engaging reports.
-Elise is excited to join the SCN Lab and contribute to the important research on sleep and circadian disruptions as mechanisms and treatment targets in psychiatric and substance use disorders.
+Her graduate research in cognitive neuroscience examined individual differences in emotion regulation, including the flexible use of emotion regulation strategies and the effects of neuromodulation of the left dorsolateral prefrontal cortex on regulatory processes.
+Outside of her academic work, Elise has several years of experience working in community health initiatives related to suicide prevention and sexual and domestic violence prevention.